krsmes/GroovyBukkit/README.md

 ------------
 * Copy the .jar file from target/ to your craftserver folder's plugins/ directory
 * Create a scripts/ directory peer to the plugins/ directory (optional)
+* Download a copy of Groovy and copy embedded/groovy-all-1.x.jar to your craftserver folder

 Running